jonathanjthomas/MovieLand/README.md

 # MovieLand
 MovieLand is a website developed using React.js for searching for movies, through the OMDb API.
 It is a guided project (Credit: JavaScript Mastery) created to learnt the fundamentals of using React Components, State and Hooks.

+Run "npm install" after cloning the repository to install the required project dependencies.

 ## Available Scripts

 In the project directory, you can run: